fmitra/dennis-bot/README.md

 ## Overview

-Dennis was written as a way to track international expenses in USD.
-He keeps an encrypted log of expenses in any currency and returns the total (daily, weekly, monthly) converted to USD.
-At the moment he supports the following commands:
+Dennis was written as a way to track international expenses in a single currency.
+He keeps an encrypted log of international expenses and returns the total (daily, weekly, monthly) in the user's preferred currency.
+At the moment, he suppoorts the following commands:

 * Track an expense